ParagEkbote/ParagEkbote.github.io/src/index.md

 # **Home**
-### AI Innovation | Open Source Contributor | Building with AI
+### AI Innovation | Open Source Contributor | Building with AI 🚀

 ---

 Welcome!
-Here, I showcase my journey of learning, building and contributing to the ever-evolving world of **Artificial Intelligence** and **Open Source**.
+Here, you can view my journey of learning, building and contributing to the ever-evolving world of **Artificial Intelligence** and **Open Source**.

 I believe in creating impact through **collaboration** and **innovation**.